 When I looked at them, I realized one of them wasn’t the Home Building at all.

-the drawing shows the old dining room
+it shows the old dining room.
+At Taliesin.

-I put the drawing of the old dining room on the left next to the drawing in the collection for 4930 on the right:
+I put a drawing of the old dining room on the left and the drawing in the 4930 collection on the right:

-There were a few things in the drawing I recognized.
-The main thing is saw was the fireplace.
-It’s shaped like an upside down “T”.
 Not that far from it is the “entry” and the “cooling” room, just like they were in that part of the building.
 You can see where Wright drew little tables and chairs in figuring out the seating.

-I then sent the compared drawings to Kyle Dockery, the Wisconsin onsite Collections Coordinator for the Frank Lloyd Wright Foundation.
-He agreed that I found another Taliesin drawing.
-He thought 4930.006 shows Wright expanding the room.
+He agreed that I found another Taliesin drawing and that 4930.006 shows Wright’s thinking about expanding the room.
 Which is why he had that large part (also shaped like a “T”) coming off on the left.

 After this, I wrote my thoughts to someone at the Avery Library, since they have the drawings.
 I gave them my theory and sent them the comparison drawings.
-Shelley (from the Avery) wrote me back, agreeing with me and thanking me for my “meticulous eye”.5
+Shelley (from the Avery) wrote me back, agreeing with me and thanking me for my “meticulous eye”.6

 By the way: